 (b) "Specified Transaction" has the meaning specified in Section 14 of this Agreement.

-(c) The "Cross Default" provisions of Section 5(a)(vi) will apply to Party A and will apply to Party B; provided however, that Section 5(a)(vi) is hereby amended by deleting in the seventh line thereof the words ", or becoming capable at such time of being declared,".
+(c) The "Cross Default" provisions of Section 5(a)(vi) will apply to Party A and will apply to Party B; provided however, that Section 5(a)(vi) is hereby amended by deleting in the seventh line thereof the words ", or becoming capable at such time of being declared,". [open issue—enron may not be able to accept “becoming capable” language.

 "Specified Indebtedness" has the meaning specified in Section 14 of this Agreement.

-"Threshold Amount" means: with respect to Party A, [to come] U.S. $_________ (or its equivalent in another currency); with respect to Party B, [to come]; U.S. $__________ (or its equivalent in another currency); and with respect to Party B’s Credit Support Provider, [ to come].
-U.S. $_________ (or its equivalent in another currency); provided, that, such Threshold Amount shall apply individually and not collectively with respect to each entity set forth above notwithstanding anything to the contrary set forth in Section 5(a)(vi) of the Master Agreement.
+"Threshold Amount" means: with respect to Party A, 3% of Shareholders’ Equity with a maximum Threshold Amount of $100,000,000; with respect to Party B, 3% of Shareholders’ Equity of Party B’s Credit Support Provider with a maximum Threshold Amountof $100,000,000; and with respect to Party B’s Credit Support Provider, 3% of Shareholders’ Equity with a maximum Threshold Amount of $100,000,000.

+“Shareholders’ Equity” means with respect to an entity, at any time, the sum (as shown in the most recent quarterly audited financial statements of such entity) of (i) its capital stock (including preferred stock) outstanding, taken at par value, (ii) its capital surplus, (iii) its retained earnings, and (iv) other comprehensive income minus (v) treasury stock, each to be determined in accordance with generally accepted accounting principles of the United States.

-(d) The "Credit Event Upon Merger" provisions of Section 5(b)(iv) as amended below will apply to Party A and will apply to Party B.For purposes of Section 5(b)(iv), "materially weaker" means, with respect to the applicable resulting, surviving or transferee entity ("Y"), that the long-term, unsecured, unsubordinated debt rating or the corporate rating, as applicable (as determined by any nationally recognized statistical ratings organization), of Y is two or more grades below its predecessor's credit rating (as determined by such nationally recognized statistical ratings organization) as of the date of this Agreement; provided that the creditworthiness of Y shall be deemed to be materially weaker in all cases if its long-term, unsecured, unsubordinated debt rating or the corporate rating, as applicable, is below Baa3 by Moody's Investor's Service, Inc. or BBB- by Standard & Poor's Rating Services.
+(d) The "Credit Event Upon Merger" Provisions of Section 5(b)(iv) will apply to Party A and will apply to Party B. For purposes of Section 5(b)(iv), the applicable resulting, surviving or transferee entity ("Y") shall be deemed to be materially weaker in all cases if its long-term, unsecured, unsubordinated debt rating or the corporate rating, as applicable (as determined by any nationally recognized statistical ratings organization) is below Baa2 by Moody's Investors Service, Inc. or BBB by Standard & Poor's Rating Services.[open issue – for enron to review]

 (e) The "Automatic Early Termination" provision of Section 6(a) will not apply to Party A and will not apply to Party B.

 (f) Payments on Early Termination.
 For the purpose of Section 6(e):

-(i) Market Quotation Loss will apply, and
+(i) Market Quotation Loss will apply, and [open issue—we prefer market quotation]

 (ii) the Second Method will apply.